The Association of Southeast Asian Nations or ASEAN is a 10-member political union from the region of South-East Asia.

 - The three pillars that make up the ASEAN Community:

 There are 10 member countries of ASEAN.
-Name of these countries are tabulated below.
+The name of these countries is tabulated below.

 |State||Capital||Is This Nation A Founding Member||Accession|